National Science Day – February 28

 What does the Raman effect say?

 “The effect on the scattering of light when passing through different materials.”

 The Raman effect states the change in the wavelength of light that occurs when a light beam is deflected by molecules.
 When a beam of light traverses a dust-free, transparent sample of a chemical compound, a small fraction of the light emerges in directions other than that of the incident (incoming) beam.

 Science is an integral part of our lives and it is difficult to live without science and technology.
 India has also achieved many achievements in the field of science and the main aim of celebrating this day is to make a common man aware of the science and scientific achievements of our country.

 The main objective of celebrating this National Science Day is to bring awareness to people about the importance of scientific applications in their daily life and to encourage them by popularizing Science and Technology.
 It allows scientists and experts from the field to discuss issues and new technologies trending in the field.
 Also, the celebration is aimed at giving an opportunity for a younger generation to display their activities, efforts, and achievements in the field of science for human welfare.

-This year the theme of National Science Day 2021 is “Future of STI: Impacts on education Skills and Work”.
-Last year the theme was “Women in Science“.
-This year’s theme highlights the impact of science, technology in the field of education and work.
+National Science Day 2022 theme is “Integrated Approach in Science and Technology for a Sustainable Future“.
+Last year’s theme of National Science Day 2021 was “Future of STI: Impacts on education Skills and Work”.
 How science plays its part in society, the impact of technology on education, the impact of technology on skills, the impact of technology on work.
 Science and Technology are important for the economic and social development of the country.

 CV Raman once said